aholake/debug-flag/README.md

 #  DEBUG FLAG COMPONENT FOR REACT
 **INSPIRED BY FLUTTER MOBILE APPLICATIONS**

-This component helps to highlight that you are on development mode by display a debug label in top-right of your screen.
+This component helps to highlight that you are in development mode by display a debug label in the top-right of your screen.

 ## Installation
 `npm install debug-flag`